The Dojoism product standard

 What is Dojoism

-A dojo (道場) is a room for training — traditionally in martial arts, but the word carries a deeper meaning: a dedicated space where practice happens.
+A dojo (道場) is a room for training.
+The word comes from martial arts, but it also means a dedicated space where practice happens.
 Not a stage for showing off.
 Not a gymnasium for looking impressive.
 A quiet, purposeful space where you do the work.

 Dojoism takes that idea into software.
 Our apps are practice spaces.
 They are tools for the work you want to do, stripped of everything that would distract you from it.
-The name also carries the "-ism" of a philosophy — a commitment, a set of beliefs that shapes every decision from the first pixel to the last permission request.
+The name also carries the "-ism" of a philosophy: a commitment that shapes every decision from the first pixel to the last permission request.

 The four core values